btsui3/CodeSamples/README.md

 # CodeSamplesBT
-Code samples from the Quotemule project
-Beast Mode

-Hello from my local computer!
+Code samples from my latest project which used a C# ASP.NET MVC 5 with WebApi 2 & MSSQL backend to support a frontend running jQuery AJAX & AngularJS.